Silverium/nextjs-products-drag-n-drop/README.md

     - Refactor "Add product" button to be like a card placeholder
     - Responsive design for Products page
 17. Functionality to remove items
+18. Link in Products page to the grid view